"False"

 Exchange students are covered by an insurance policy, Student IN.

-No matter which nationality, students are strongly advised to have their own Health, Travel and Accident insurance policy.
+No matter their nationality, students are strongly advised to secure their own Health, Travel, and Accident insurance policy.

 Support for students with disabilities